recallai/google-meet-meeting-bot/README.md

 cd google-meet-meeting-bot
 ```

+3. run ```npm install```

-3. Copy the .env.sample file and rename to .env in root replacing the placeholder values for your own values:
+4. Copy the .env.sample file and rename to .env in root replacing the placeholder values for your own values:
     ```
     DATABASE_URL=postgresql://meetingbot:yourpassword@postgres:5432/meetingbotpoc
     OPENAI_API_KEY=your-openai-api-key